JD Logistics to raise $3.16 billion in Hong Kong IPO -sources | MarketScreener

+The people declined to be identified as the information has not been announced.
+JD Logistics did not respond to a request for comment.

-Pricing of the deal has been closely watched as a barometer of whether Hong Kong's red-hot IPO market has been impacted by the recent global markets volatility which has emerged on the prospect of accelerating inflation in the world's economies.
+Pricing of the deal has been closely watched as a barometer of whether Hong Kong's red-hot IPO market has been impacted by recent global market volatility which has emerged due to the prospect of accelerating inflation in economies worldwide.

-JD Logistics sold 609.1 million shares in a deal which would be Hong Kong's second-largest IPO this year following Kuaishou Technology raising $5.4 billion in January.
+JD Logistics sold 609.1 million shares in a deal set to be Hong Kong's second-largest IPO this year after that of Kuaishou Technology which raised $5.4 billion in January.

-Kuaishou priced its shares at the peak of its range and another JD.com spin off, JD Health International Inc, was also at the top when it listed in December.
+Kuaishou priced its shares at the peak of its range.
+Another JD.com spin off, JD Health International Inc, was also at the top when it listed in December.

-JD Logistics sold 10% of its total shares in the transaction which, at the bottom of the price range, would value the company at $31.6 billion.
-That would be below the target of $34 billion had the shares priced at the top of the range.
+JD Logistics sold 10% of its total shares in the IPO which, at the bottom of the price range, would value the company at $31.6 billion - versus $34 billion at the top of the range.

-An over-allotment option, or so-called greenshoe, exists to sell a further 91 million shares within 30 days of the shares starting trade.
+Aequitas Research analyst Toh Zhen Zhou, who publishes on Smartkarma, said the lower pricing "shows that investors are being a bit more sensitive towards valuation and that is generally good for the IPO and other IPOs in the pipeline."

-JD Logistics is due to debut on the Hong Kong Stock Exchange on May 28.
+JD Logistics' debut on the Hong Kong Stock Exchange on May 28 and secondary market performance will likely be monitored, analysts said, given close rival S.F.
+Holding Co Ltd has seen its shares slide nearly 23.6% so far this year.

 JD.com spun off its logistics unit into a standalone entity in 2017 and then opened up its delivery and warehousing services to third-party companies.